How To Download Movies and TV Shows from Hulu

 PlayOn is a service that lets you record and download streaming movies from Hulu as well as from several other sites.
 It is by far the most polished solution of all those I’ve discussed here.
 It is not a screen recorder, but rather actually creates a browser session, goes to Hulu or whatever other streaming sites you are using, and records the video directly from the stream, giving you a perfect lossless copy of the video content.

 PlayOn has two variants.
 There is a Cloud version which lets you pull videos to your mobile device, as well as a Desktop version that turns your PC into a video recorder and media server.
 The pricing model is different for each version.
 On the Cloud app, you pay 25 cents per discrete video that you want to download.
 On the PC version, you can buy the app outright for $69.99 (on sale for $34.99 as of April 2019), or get a monthly license for $4.99/month, or an annual license for $24.99/year.

 You can set PlayOn to record at off-peak times, so that your shows download quietly at night when your Internet connection isn’t being used for other things.
 You can also stream shows from your PC to your TV.
 Overall, PlayOn is feature-rich and very useful.

 AceThinker Video Keeper is a standalone video downloader for Windows or Mac, and it allows you to download video from a large number of sites, including Hulu, YouTube, Vimeo, Dailymotion, Facebook, TED, Metacafe, Lynda, Veoh, MyVideo, Break, VEVO, and many more.
 Video Keeper will download SD, HD and even 4K video streams, allowing you to save the resulting video files for playback on your phone, tablet, or desktop.
 One neat feature of the software is that it lets you download YouTube channels and playlists with a single click.
-Video Keeper costs $39.95 for the full version, but the free version will let you test its suitability for your needs.
+Video Keeper costs $39.95 for the full version, but the free version will let you test its suitability.